haebinhan/bitsandbytes.github.io/_posts/2023-06-13-comptia-network-plus-n10-008-study-guide.md

 - `arp -a` will show ARP cache contents, `arp -s [IPAddress] [MACAddress]` adds entry to ARP cache, `arp -d *` will delete all aentries in ARP cache
 - Linux: `ip neigh` command shows entries in local ARP cache (old command was `arp`)
 - ICMP report errors and sends messages about delivery of packet, error conditions for unicast traffic.
 Ping: round trip time RTT: measure of latency between host sending probe and receiving reply
 - Good order sequence: ping loopback, ping host, ping gateway, ping remote host, ping host name, establish session.
 First ping loopback to verify TCP/IP is installed and working.
 Then ping IP address of local host to verify that was added correctly and network adapter is working, if doesn't work then config error, or faulty network adapter/driver.
 Next ping IP address of default gateway to verify you can communicate with hosts on local network, then ping other hosts on same subnet to check local config or link problems.
+Then ping a remote host to verify communication works through the router, if not then check default gateway on local host, then routing infrastructure.

 <br>
 ####  ೃ⁀➷ IPv6